Localized Towers on the Composite Magnetic Monopole and the Weak Gravity Conjecture$=$Distance Conjecture Connection in Effective Field Theories: Introduction

-In \cite{Saraswat:2016eaz}, Saraswat asked the following interesting question on the WGC: When the WGC is respected by an EFT at high energy, can it be violated at low energy via a spontaneous gauge symmetry breaking?
-He studied this problem in a $U(1) \times U(1)$ gauge theory spontaneously broken to $U(1)$ (we call this model \emph{Saraswat model}).
-It has been shown that in the Saraswat model, the most general version of the WGC was not violated by the spontaneous gauge symmetry breaking \cite{Furuuchi:2017upe}.\footnote{ When the mass of a charged particle is below the UV cut-off scale of the EFT bounded by \eqref{eq:mWGCbound}, the eWGC is automatically satisfied \cite{Furuuchi:2017upe}.
+In the meantime, there is one notable approach for extending the \emph{usefulness} of swampland conjectures to lower energy scales: assuming a swampland conjecture is satisfied at some high-energy scale, trying to see if the swampland constraints propagate to lower energy.
+In this regard, Saraswat asked the following question on the WGC \cite{Saraswat:2016eaz}: When the WGC is respected by an EFT at high energy, can it be violated at low energy via a spontaneous gauge symmetry breaking?
+He studied this problem in a $U(1) \times U(1)$ gauge theory spontaneously broken to $U(1)$ (we call this model \emph{Saraswat EFT}).
+It has been shown that in the Saraswat EFT, the most general version of the WGC was not violated by the spontaneous gauge symmetry breaking \cite{Furuuchi:2017upe}.\footnote{ When the mass of a charged particle is below the UV cut-off scale of the EFT bounded by \eqref{eq:mWGCbound}, the eWGC is automatically satisfied \cite{Furuuchi:2017upe}.
 Particles whose mass is above the UV cut-off scale of an EFT are usually not included in the EFT.
-But if we exlude a particle satisfying the eWGC \eqref{eq:eWGC} that has mass above the UV cut-off, the EFT can appear to violate the eWGC, but this should not lead to the inconsistency of the EFT.
+But if we exclude a particle satisfying the eWGC \eqref{eq:eWGC} that has mass above the UV cut-off, the EFT can appear to violate the eWGC, but this should not lead to the inconsistency of the EFT.
 It is possible to include a particle heavier than the UV cut-off in the EFT, and for the above reason, Ref.~\cite{Furuuchi:2017upe} also studied the cases where charged particles have masses above the UV cut-off scale.}

-In the Saraswat model, the Dirac monopole of the $U(1)$ Low Energy EFT is composed of the Dirac monopoles of the $U(1)\times U(1)$ High Energy EFT, connected by the magnetic flux tubes of the broken $U(1)$ (composite magnetic monopole, CMM).
-The size of the CMM signifies the scale at which the Low Energy EFT breaks down.
+In the Saraswat EFT, the Dirac monopole of the $U(1)$ Low Energy EFT is composed of the Dirac monopoles of the $U(1)\times U(1)$ High Energy EFT, connected by the magnetic flux tubes of the broken $U(1)$ (composite magnetic monopole, CMM).
+The size of the CMM signifies the scale at which the Low Energy EFT breaks down \cite{Furuuchi:2017upe}.